 HOR-161 Plant Materials II 3 (2-2) SS

 Prerequisites: HOR-160

 Corequisites: None

-This course prov ides a supplementary opportunity to cover dentification culture

 This course provides a supplementary opportunity to cover identification, culture, characteristics, and use of plants in a sustainable landscape, giving students a broader knowledge of available landscape plants for utilization in landscapes and plant production.
 Emphasis is placed on nomenclature, identification, growth requirements, cultural requirements, soil preferences, landscape applications and expansion of the plant palette.
 Upon completion, students should be able to demonstrate knowledge of the proper selection and utilization of plant materials, including natives and invasive plants.
 (2015 FA)